jcsmith/daytime/README.md

 As input this script accepts the following:

-- location:
+- location(Reguired):
--- a JSON object of the following format:
+a JSON object with one of the following formats:
 ```
 {
 	"latitude":(LATITUDE),